 - Batch information – what size?
 What number?
 Is it a limited edition?

 - Vintage – what is the harvest?
 How long has it been aged for?

 Check the labels of Fresco, Conexión and Chocolarder.
 You can see the details of the roast, grind, conche and ageing times, as well as the batch number amongst many other details:

 On a side note, one thing to be super sceptical of is if a bar says “raw”.
 “Raw” chocolate should only be used to refer to cacao beans that have not been roasted (or simply flash-roasted).
 During fermentation of cacao and during the grinding and conching processes of chocolate making, temperatures will reach well above what is considered “raw”.
 If you want to read more on why Raw Chocolate is a lie, read our post here.

 5 – Look at the Price

 If the price is suspiciously cheap (say less than £3 per 100g), someone must be paying for it somewhere else down the line.
-But it’s also worth noting that paying top dollar doesn’t always equal top quality.
+But it’s also worth noting that paying top dollar doesn’t always mean top quality.

 We hope that our checklist has helped demystify chocolate bar labels, and we hope that we have encouraged you to now think twice about what chocolate you choose to buy.
 If ever in doubt, check our Craft Chocolate Library